 Both studies reveal significant implications on the importance facilities have in attracting top students to our educational institutions.
 The CFaR report included responses from over 16,000 students, from 46 institutions, across the United States and Canada.
 Forty-five percent of the respondents reported a grade point within the 3.5 to 4.0 range.
 Various questions on the decision process were directed to the relative importance of the physical environment of an institution.
 At the top of the "essential" or "most important" characteristics list are academic-oriented facilities, with the top of the list being "facilities for their major."
-Although the study does state that "there is not a correlation of grade point with the satisfaction of campus facilities," it does clearly report that facilities do have an impact on the choice of an institution.
+Although the study does state that "there is not a correlation of grade point with the satisfaction of campus facilities," it does clearly report that facilities do here on import on the choice of on i world's first Stem Cell Institute," and second, UM had developed, "first-class research space in the new McGuire Translational Research Facility."
+As Dr. Carlson further states, "It takes state-of-the-art laboratories to attract top-ranked scientists."
+The University of Minnesota has made a commitment to advance their positioning in science and technology and stated this in their Strategic Pasitioning Report of September 2007.